-- 2. Student course evaluations will be completed online in a process ensuring student anonymity. - 3.
-The instructor must not be present while the evaluations are being completed. - 4.
-The evaluation administrator should instruct students not to communicate with each other while completing the evaluations. - 5.
-Final results of the evaluation will not be provided to the instructor until after final grades are submitted. - D. Policies on Use of Results of Student Course Evaluation - 1.
-Student course evaluations shall not be used as the primary indicator of faculty performance. - 2.
-Response to a single question on a student course evaluation shall not be used as the primary indicator of faculty performance. - 3.
-The faculty member's direct supervisor should meet with faculty to review and interpret student course evaluations at least annually. - i.
-The review should focus on parts of the course evaluation in accordance with the faculty member's role in the course (i.e. faculty members should not be evaluated on course design if they did not have a role in designing the course).
+- 2. The questionnaire used for each student course evaluation will include the core instrument items plus the individual college/school or department qualitative and quantitative questions. - 3.
+Student course evaluations will be completed online in a process that will ensure student anonymity. - 4.
+The instructor must not be present while the evaluations are being completed. - 5.
+The evaluation administrator should instruct students not to communicate with each other while completing the evaluations. - 6.
+The final results of the evaluation will not be provided to the instructor until after the final grades are submitted.

+E. Policies on Use of the Results of the Student Course Evaluation

+- 1. Student course evaluations shall not be used as the primary indicator of faculty performance. - 2.
+The response to a single question on a student course evaluation shall not be used as the primary indicator of faculty performance. - 3.
+The faculty member's direct supervisor should meet with faculty to review and interpret student course evaluations at least annually. - 4.
+The review should focus on parts of the course evaluation that are in accordance with the faculty member's role in the course (i.e. faculty members should not be evaluated on course design if they did not have a role in designing the course).